Sudhanshu2920/Sign-Language-Recognition/README.md

 In this sign language Recognition project we have created a detector, which detects alphabets from A to Z and numbers from 1 to 10.
 We have used convolutional neural networks (CNNs) to build and train a model which can classify Sign Languages from the images of hands.
-Our model has achieved a test accuracy of 84.10%.
+Our model has achieved a train accuracy of 96.32%.
 We have used CV to detect palm images from our webcam and then feed that image into our model to detect the sign.

 * You can find the Jupyter Notebook **[here](https://colab.research.google.com/drive/1rE4Cr-GYEhs8qSjL-BkFGa31YibtnWfP)**.